Skip to content

 1. If condition is None or omitted it matches anything.

-2. If condition equals attribute it matches the attribute.
+2. If condition equals the message's attribute value it matches the attribute.

-3. If condition is a container and contains the attribute it matches the attribute.
+3. If condition is a container (list, tuple) and contains the message's attribute value, it matches the attribute.

 Examples